Mary Queeny: Career

-With her husband she founded Galal Films in 1942; in 1944 it became Gala Studios.
-During the Golden Age of Egyptian film, it was one of the five largest studios.
-In 1958 she established a film colour processing laboratory, which in 1963 she sold to the Misr Company, now Misr International, which was later acquired by Youssef Chahine and his niece, Marianne Khoury.
+In 1958 she established a film colour processing laboratory, which in 1963 she sold to the Misr Company (later Misr International), which was later acquired by Youssef Chahine and his niece, Marianne Khoury.

+Personal life and death

+Film director Nader Galal is the son of Queeny and Ahmad Galal.
+Their grandson Ahmed Nader Galal is also a director.

 Queeny died on 23 November 2003 in Cairo of a heart attack.
 She was 90.